 If your pudding is too runny, try adding a bit more chia seeds and giving it extra time to set in the fridge.
 Sometimes it needs a bit longer to thicken.

-More Chia Pudding Recipes
+More Banana Recipes

-Looking for other recipes like this?
+Looking for other recipes that use ripe bananas like this one?
 Try these:

 Don't forget to leave a comment and ⭐️⭐️⭐️⭐️⭐️ star rating down below if you try this recipe!
 Subscribe to my newsletter and follow along on Instagram for more recipes and updates.